 A poster session allows most presenters a forum to informally present their work to the Loyola community (see an example of a very large-scale poster session).
-Selected students in the Master of Theological Studies (MTS) program conducted brief oral presentations within the library, and worked with their faculty member / advisor in preparing to apply to present.
+Selected students in the Master of Theological Studies (MTS) program and Liberal Studies programs may apply to conduct a brief oral presentation within the library, and are to work with their faculty member / advisor in preparing to apply to present.

-Poster sessions were based on research conducted for a paper, capstone project, thesis or dissertation, or case study.
+Poster sessions may be based on research conducted for a paper, capstone project, thesis or dissertation, or case study, or other project developed while a Loyola graduate student.
+Presenters may also be recent graduates of a Loyola graduate program, but the same poster may not be presented more than once.
 Research can be in various stages of completion, and can come from any discipline.
 See some tips and guidelines.

 Applications to present are due on March 25, 2019.
 To apply, please complete the Presenter Application Form.